Skip to main content

 5. Copy the token immediately.
 It’s shown only once.
 If you lose it, generate a new one.

-Store the token in your Ansible Vault:
+If you’re on Orka VM, store the token in your Ansible Vault:

 vault_citrix_enrollment_token: "your-token-here"